 PEAC Helping to Protect California Condors

 Spent lead ammunition deposited on federal land during hunting seasons poses real threats to many species of wildlife, including California condors and eagles.
-On September 6, 2011, Lewis & Clark Law School’s domestic environmental law clinic, Pacific Environmental Advocacy Center (PEAC), on behalf of their clients–the Defenders of Wildlife, Sierra Club, and Grand Canyon Wildlands Council–sent a 90-day notice letter to the United States Forest Service informing USFS of the clients’ intent to sue if USFS did not take action to address this problem in Arizona, particularly in the Kaibab National Forest, a known foraging area for condors.
+On September 6, 2011, PEAC, on behalf of our clients–the Defenders of Wildlife, Sierra Club, and Grand Canyon Wildlands Council–sent a 90-day notice letter to the United States Forest Service informing USFS of the clients’ intent to sue if USFS did not take action to address this problem in Arizona, particularly in the Kaibab National Forest, a known foraging area for condors.
 View a copy of the notice letter.

 Spent lead ammunition has long been known to cause harm to wildlife, and birds in particular.
 In 1991, the federal government completed a phased-in ban on the use of lead ammunition for hunting certain species of waterfowl.
 And some states have taken action, including California, which in 2008 banned the use of lead ammunition for big-game hunting within the condors’ range.
 Condors are particularly vulnerable to exposure to lead because they feed on gut piles and abandoned carcasses of animals killed with lead ammunition.
 It only takes a small amount of lead to poison (and sometimes kill) several condors.